korrupt/json-modbus-tcp/readme.md

-# Json Modbus
+# Json Modbus Tcp
-A fully customisable Modbus TCP server using only a JSON file and command line arguments, written in Rust for speed.
+A fully customisable Modbus TCP server using only a JSON file and commandline arguments, written in Rust for speed and security.
+Also includes a whitelist option if you want to control read/write-access.

 ## Supported data types
 The program supports several different data types, all of which can be defined using the <ins>[Python Format Characters](https://docs.python.org/3/library/struct.html#format-characters)</ins>.
 The following types are supported